How recruiters can improve diversity in the tech industry

-The tech world is buzzing, but there’s a catch: diversity is lagging behind.
 Acting as a bridge between talent and opportunity, tech recruiters have the unique power to turn the tide on the diversity deficit holding the industry back.
+By seeking a broader range of candidates, recruiters can create a more inclusive culture in the workplace and challenge existing hiring norms.

 Industry data on diversity

 Recent data has been shedding light on this diversity gap.
-Studies and reports consistently highlight the underrepresentation of women and individuals from ethnic minority backgrounds, particularly in senior-level technical and leadership positions.
+Studies and reports highlight the underrepresentation of women and individuals from ethnic minority backgrounds, particularly in senior-level technical and leadership positions.

 Historical context and systemic issues